Overview

 Learning Objectives

-- Apply knowledge of the functional relationships between the self and an unhelpful dominant self-concept to develop an over-arching metaphor to aid case conceptualisation.
+- Apply knowledge of the functional relationships between the self and the content of thoughts to develop an over-arching metaphor to aid case conceptualisation.

-- Use perspective taking and hierarchical framing techniques to loosen attachment to unhelpful self-concepts and promote self-acceptance.
+- Use self-as-context and hierarchical framing techniques to loosen attachment to unhelpful self-concepts and promote self-acceptance.

 Date